-Kelly Poppinga is in his fifth season at Virginia on Bronco Mendenhall’s staff and is the outside linebackers coach.
+Kelly Poppinga is in his sixth season at Virginia on Bronco Mendenhall’s staff and is the linebackers coach.
 On April 5, 2018 Poppinga (PUH-ping-guh) was promoted to co-defensive coordinator.
 From 2016-20 Poppinga worked with just the outside linebackers.

 The 2019 season was special one in Charlottesville as the Cavaliers won the Atlantic Coast Conference’s Coastal Division for the first time and made their first appearance in the ACC Championship game.
 UVA appeared in its first New Year’s Six bowl game, the Orange Bowl, and finished ranked No. 24 in the final College Football Playoff poll and No. 25 in the final USA Today coaches poll.
 It is UVA’s first string of three-straight bowl appearances since UVA went to four bowl games between 2002 and 2005.

 Despite losing multiple starters on the defensive side of the ball for the season, UVA broke the program record for sacks in a season in 2019.
 The Chris Long-led defense in 2007 set the standard with 43, and the 2019 edition concluded the year with 46, which ranked No. 6 in the nation.
 In all, 27 of UVA’s 46 sacks were recorded by linebackers, which includes 13.5 by Poppinga’s outside linebackers.
 UVA also finished No. 22 in the nation in tackles for loss in 2019, led by outside linebacker Noah Taylor’s 13.5 tackles for loss.
 Taylor also had seven sacks, finishing No. 2 on the team and No. 2 in the ACC among linebackders (behind teammate Jordan Mack).